15 Secrets of People Who Always Have a Clean Kitchen

 They Keep Counters Clear

 If your kitchen counter is crowded with small appliances and decorative items, it’s easy for the area to collect dust, food messes and additional clutter.
 Instead, clear the counter of almost everything.
-Move mail and kids’ homework other zones in the house, and (if you have the cabinet space) put away appliances that aren’t used every day.
+Move mail and kids’ homework other zones in the house, and put away appliances that aren’t used every day.

 They Have a Cleaning Schedule

 A cleaning checklist or schedule keeps you on track for more labor-intensive jobs that are done weekly or monthly.
 The messes won’t build up, you don’t get overwhelmed and your kitchen stays clean!
+This is especially important for people with white kitchens.
 Try using a calendar to write down and commit to specific days for chores.
 Weekly jobs might include cleaning the microwave.
 A monthly job could be cleaning out the fridge.
 Keep the calendar visible so you don’t forget!

 They Have an Empty Sink